gsxryan/Powershell-Scripts/README.md

 Instead of migrating-we copy- rather than delete older sensitive data

 - **MiningAndGaming.ps1**
-For those gamers utilzing their graphics power for Nicehash mining, this automation ensures that mining stops when gaming starts.
+For those gamers utilizing their graphics power for Nicehash or other client mining, this automation ensures that mining stops when gaming starts.
 And mining resumes when gaming stops.

 - **Install-NodeCore.ps1**
 Install NodeCore in the most automated fashion.  (windows)